-Little do we actually know about Pontius Pilate but what we do know is that he existed and was the prefect of Judea at the time when Jesus was convicted and crucified.
-It is all up to historians and archeologists to reveal the real truth behind one of the most important events in human history.
+Little do we actually know about Pontius Pilate.
+However, what we do know, is that he existed and was the prefect of Judea at the time when Jesus was convicted and crucified.
+It is all up to historians and archeologists to reveal the real truth behind one of the most important figures in human history.

 Pontius Pilate’s Disappearance